 Our new mobile website is completed.
 Hooray!

 We decided to create an entirely new website for smart phone browsers to ensure the most enjoyable experience possible.
-Our standard website looks great on the iphone, ipod and Droid; however, we just couldn’t resist the urge to improve the smaller media experience and hopefully we’ll encourage customers to order by mobile device.
-Sure, more smart phones offer simple zooming, but we felt strongly about exclusively catering to a 4″ X 6″ screen.
-Apple’s ipad utilizes our standard site and look beautiful.
+Our standard website looks great on the iPhone, iPod and Android; however, we just couldn’t resist the urge to improve the smaller media experience and hopefully we’ll encourage customers to order by mobile device.
+Sure, more smart phones offer simple zooming or resizing, but we felt strongly about exclusively catering to a 4″ to 6″ screen.
+Apple’s iPad and iPad mini utilizes our standard site and look beautiful.

-Our new mobile site has been tested on Apple’s iphone and ipod, the Droid 1 and 2, Droid Incredible, Droid X, and Blackberry Storm 2.
-It is ridiculously easy to make orders and check order statuses from your smart phone.
+Our new mobile site has been tested on Apple’s iPhone and iPod, numerous Android smartphones and Blackberry devices.
+It is ridiculously easy to make orders and check order statuses from your smart phone now.